All Episodes

 What did it get the country?

-Got us what?
+Got us, what?

-The worst recovery since the 40s.
+The worst economic record, the worst recovery since the 40s.

 More people on unemployment.

-Uh 13 million more Americans in uh on food stamps, eight million more in poverty, lowest labor participation since the 70s, lowest home ownership rate in 51 years.
+You know, literally, we have, what, 13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation since the 70s, lowest home ownership rate in 51 years, more debt than every other president before him combined.

 We got an apology tour out of it.

-What else did we?
+What else did we got?

-We got Mullah's in Iran very happy with the Obama presidency.
+Mullahs and Iran very happy with the Obama presidency.

-They never talked about this in negative terms.
+He never talked about this in negative terms.

 He was the great peacemaker.

-Donald Trump's gonna start a nuclear war.
+Donald Trump's going to start a nuclear war.

 That was another mantra of the media.